milesman34/Cost-Calculator/README.md

 Cost-Calculator is a command-line program for Python 3 that calculates the costs of items in video games.
 It is designed around Minecraft.

+You must have python3 (3.7 recommended) and pyyaml installed for this to work.

 # Usage

 When using, make sure to separate your inputs with spaces.
 They should be in the format `amount item_type`, where `amount` is an `int` and `item_type` is a `str`.
 The amount should also not be a negative number or a decimal.